Legally reviewed by: Jessica Anvar Stotz, JD, MBA

 Under California’s Fair Employment and Housing Act (FEHA), it is illegal for workers to face discrimination or harassment at work due to any of the protected characteristics listed by the law.
 If you are being treated poorly at work because you are a member of a legally protected class, you may be in a hostile work environment.
 FEHA also prohibits employers from refusing to take any action to address workplace harassment.

-To pursue a successful hostile work environment claim, the plaintiff must demonstrate the following scenarios:
+To prove a hostile work environment and have a successful claim, the plaintiff must demonstrate the following scenarios:

 If you believe you may have a hostile work environment claim, you should maintain a record of all oppressive and abusive incidents you observe at work.
 Include the time, location, date, and whether anyone witnessed it.